 Psychological Science is distributed to nearly 800 libraries around the world, and nearly 3,000 libraries belong to consortia that have access to Psychological Science.
 In addition, more than 20,000 APS members receive the journal.
 Most have Ph.D.’s, but a substantial number (28%) are students.
 Personality/social, clinical, cognitive, developmental, experimental, and general psychology are the most common topic areas reported by members.
 Because of the international nature of the readership (85% live in North America, 10% in Europe, 2% in Asia, and 2% in Australia), authors should avoid writing in a manner that assumes the reader is a citizen of or intimately familiar with the author’s country (e.g., avoid a phrase such as “participants were students at a Midwestern university”).

 We ask that authors supply the original versions of graphs and diagrams they create.
 Do not save the image in a different file format, as this makes it harder to resize and make other adjustments to the image during production.
 For example, if you created a graph in Excel, supply the original Excel file.
 Photographic images such as brain scans, unless incorporated into a larger graph or display, may still be submitted in standard image formats like EPS or JPEG.
 To avoid appearing blurry or pixilated in print, all figures must have a minimum resolution of 300 pixels per inch (PPI; more information about pixel density can be found here).
 Please do not submit images in TIF format.
 Please adhere to the following format when naming figure files: AuthorLastNameFigX.fileformat (e.g., SmithFig1.xls, SmithFig2.jpg, etc).
-Please see the APS Figure Style Guidelines for more information.
+Please see the APS Figure Format and Style Guidelines for more information.

 Yes.
 Articles that are published can include color in their figures.
 However, the use of color is very expensive—printing color images requires expensive inks and a complex manufacturing process.
 These incur costs several times greater than those of black-and-white images.
 Consequently, authors are allowed one free color figure per article; subsequent color figures cost $250 each.

 We also allow authors to use color images in the version of the manuscript that is published online but black-and-white images in the print version.
 There is no charge for this option.
 However, because this increases workload during production, we (a) discourage gratuitous use of color in figures (e.g., presenting bar graphs in blue, where the color provides no unique information), and (b) require that authors provide only one version of every figure—one that will be suitable in color and when gray-scaled for print (e.g., in bar and line graphs, this means that color alone cannot be used to distinguish different graphic elements; texture, shape, or pattern should be used as well).
-Please see the Submission Guidelines and APS Figure Style Guidelines for additional information.
+Please see the Submission Guidelines and APS Figure Format and Style Guidelines for additional information.